-In a powerful new Innovations in Education video, the Walton Family Foundation profiles our work in New Orleans.
-We asked Lead Navigator Gary Briggs to share what brought him to EdNavigator and how he thinks about its impact.
+In a powerful new Innovations in Education video, the Walton Family Foundation profiles our work in New Orleans and introduces Lead Navigator Gary Briggs.
+We asked Gary to share more about what brought him to EdNavigator and how he thinks about its impact.
 This post originally appeared on the Walton Family Foundation's blog.

 "When I was growing up in New Orleans, my parents often had trouble making choices about my education.
 Do we send him to the first charter school in the city or do we keep him where he is, closer to home?
 Should he take advantage of the opportunity to attend an independent school, even though he would be one of the few students of color there?
 What kind of courses does he need to take to be ready for college?